rassweiler/portfolio/content/posts/Farming/Recipes/rassbrau-honey-ale/index.md

 ### Prep

-- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale. `Do NOT rinse sanitised equipment`
+- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale, yeast pack, scissors. `Do NOT rinse sanitised equipment`
 - Add ~8L of water to pot.
 - Add 1L of water to kettle.

 ### Mash

-- Bring 8L of water up to 66-68 Celsius
+- Bring 8L of water up to 66-68 Celsius.
-- Stir in Malt Extract and Honey (continue to stir)
+- Crush crystal malt if not done at store.
-- Add Crystal Malt to Nylon bag and place in wort
+- Add Crystal Malt to Nylon bag and place in wort.
-- Hold temperature at 66-68 Celsius for 30 minutes
+- Hold temperature at 66-68 Celsius for 30 minutes.

 ### Boil

 - Bring pot to a boil. `Make sure to constantly stir and prevent the sugars from burning to the pot`
 - Bring other 1 L of water to a boil.
 - Start 60 minute timer.
 - Remove the Nylon malt bag and use the boiled 1 L of water to rinse the bag into the pot. `DO NOT SQUEEZE BAG`, let it drip while boiling.
+- Stir in Malt Extract and Honey (continue to stir).
-- After 30 minutes add 1 oz of the Saaz Hops
+- After 15 minutes add 1 oz of the Saaz Hops.
-- After 45 minutes add 1 tsp of Irish Moss
+- After 45 minutes add 1 tsp of Irish Moss.
-- After 55 minutes add 0.25 oz of Saaz Hops
+- After 55 minutes add 0.25 oz of Saaz Hops.
-- After 60 minute boil remove from heat
+- After 60 minute boil remove from heat.
+- Take OG reading

 ### Fermentation

 `The wort needs to reach room temperature without introducing bacteria, before the yeast can be added`

-#### Option 1:

-- Place 10L pot in an ice bath to cool.
-- Place funnel into fermenter.
-- Pour wort into fermenter.
-- Top up fermenter with distilled water to fill line.

-#### Option 2:
+- Cool wort down to 18-21 Celsius using a chiller or ice bath.

-- Pour hot wort into sanitised pale.
+- Add chilled wort to sanitised fermenter through sanitised nylon bag.
-- Place funnel into fermenter.
-- Pour hot wort into fermenter.
-- Top up fermenter with distilled water to fill line.
+- Top up fermenter with distilled water to target volume.
-- Place airlock on fermenter.
+- Add yeast to fermenter. `Make sure to sanitise packet and scissors before hand`
-- Wait for wort to cool.
+- Shake fermenter to oxiginate wort.

-#### Start Fermentation

-- Swish fermenter with air lock off to infuse oxygen.
+- Place airlock on fermenter with sanitised solution in it.
-- Add 1 package of Dried Yeast.
-- Place air lock and swirl wort to mix yeast.
 - Place fermenter in a dark area at around 18-21 Celsius for `2 weeks`.

 ### Bottling/Kegging